alanwatsonforster/glass/docs/src/usermanual/map.md

 # Maps

-This document discusses the origin, design choices, and implementation of the map in Glass.
+This document discusses the map in Glass.

 The terms “map sheet” or just “sheet” are used to refer to the individual map sheets and “map” to refer to the whole space defined by the particular selection and arrangement of map sheets.

 ## Original Map Sheets

-The original map sheets come in two generations.
+First, let's remind ourselves of the two generations of original map sheets.
 The first-generation sheets are those from *Air Superiority*, *Air Strike*, and *Eagles of the Gulf*.
 The second-generation sheets are from *The Speed of Heat*.
 The two generations differ in size, labeling, terrain features along their edges, and the graphical representation of terrain features.

 ### *Air Superiority*